aderitomarrime/odin-recipes/README.md

 This is my first project of Thw Odin Project.

-I will use onlu vanilla CSS and HTML
+I will use only vanilla CSS and HTML